galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 We took inspiration from [Software Carpentry](https://software-carpentry.org), and collected everything [on a GitHub repository](https://github.com/galaxyproject/training-material).
 We decided on a structure based on tutorials grouped by topics, and coupled with hands-on sections, thus providing support for on-line self-training as well as workshops.
 Each tutorial follows the same structure, and comes with a virtualised instance to run the training material everywhere.

-In this tutorial, you will learn how to write your first tutorial in markdown and contribute it to the Galaxy Training Network.
+In this tutorial, you will learn how to write your first tutorial in Markdown and contribute it to the Galaxy Training Network.

 > ### Agenda
 >